lordgoth/cypress-tests/README.md

 # Cypress Automation Project

 ## Getting Started
-The test automation framework using Cypress.
-It also has ability to generate Allure test report.
+The test automation framework is using Cypress.
+It also has the ability to generate Allure test report.

 ### Prerequisites
-You will need `npm` in order to install this probject.
+You will need `npm` in order to install this project.
 Please refer to the link below
 - https://www.npmjs.com/get-npm

 ### How to run